 Acceptance of any allowable gift, regardless of value, should be reviewed to consider whether the gift is being offered by someone whose interests could be affected by a decision the Employee or Director could be called upon to make.
 Covered Individuals should also consider whether accepting a gift would, or would appear, to place the Employee, Director, or IAC under an actual, potential, and/or perceived obligation.
 If so, regardless of the dollar value, the gift should not be accepted.

-II.
-Business/concurrent employment
+11. Business/concurrent employment

-Covered Individuals, subject to the following assessment, may participate in a concurrent appointment, business, undertaking or employment, including self-employment, unless it:
+Covered Individuals may participate in a supplementary appointment, business, undertaking or employment, including self-employment ("Supplementary Employment") unless it: